Datavault-UK/automate-dv-docs/docs/macros.md

 will aid business logic and creation of presentation layer structures downstream.

 In most cases where Effectivity Satellites are recording 1-1 or 1-M relationships, this feature can be safely enabled.
-In situation where a M-M relationship is being modelled/recorded, it becomes impossible.
-This feature is disabled by default because it could be considered an application of a business rule: The definition of the 'end' of a relationship is considered business logic which should happen in the business vault.
+In situation where a M-M relationship is being modelled/recorded, it becomes impossible to infer end dates.
+This feature is disabled by default because it could be considered an application of a business rule:
+The definition of the 'end' of a relationship is considered business logic which should happen in the business vault.

 [Read the Effectivity Satellite tutorial](tutorial/tut_eff_satellites.md) for more information.